npm/npm/doc/cli/npm.md

 * email:
   <npm-@googlegroups.com>

-Be sure to include *all* of the output from the npm command that didn't work as expected.
+Be sure to include *all* of the output from the npm command that didn’t work as expected.
 The `npm-debug.log` file is also helpful to provide.

 You can also look for isaacs in #node.js on irc://irc.freenode.net.
 He